WHAT IS A BID?

 The BID has supported events such as Brixton Splash, Brixton Design Week and the Opening of the Black Cultural Archives which all attract visitors to the area, promote local business on a wider scale and celebrate Brixton’s unique cultural and creative heritage.

 In collaboration with the Brixton Pound, Brixton BID has produced a map to highlight landmarks, businesses, and hidden gems of Brixton so that visitors can see the best of the area.

 Brixton is where we work, live and enjoy, so we’re keen to ensure the environment is kept clean and safe for everybody that uses it.
 We offer a variety of services and deliver projects to improve the physical and trading environment for local businesses.

 In 2016, Brixton BID secured funding from the Mayor of London to carry out a Green Infrastructure Audit.
 The audit will help the BID increase the green infrastructure in the area as well as help tackle London’s Air Quality problems.

 Annual deep clean and more regular cleaning throughout the year.

 Discounted recycling and waste collection service for Brixton businesses by signing up to our collective waste scheme.
 Those businesses who use our preferred supplier First Mile can save up to 40% or more on this core business cost.
 For more info call First Mile on 0800 612 9894 stating that you are a Brixton BID member.

-Our collective buying scheme ‘Reducing Business Costs’ offers BID members the chance to save money on their utilities including gas & electricity, telecoms, safety, pest control, handyman, insurance, printing & stationary, training & security, merchant fees and much more.
-To start saving call 014 4441 6529 or email email@example.com
+Our collective buying scheme ‘Reducing Business Costs’ offers BID members the chance to save money on their utilities including gas & electricity, telecoms, safety, pest control, handyman, insurance, printing & stationery, training & security, merchant fees and much more.
+To start saving call 014 4441 6529 or email firstname.lastname@example.org

 Regular meetings, workshops, and events to give members the opportunity to access all our services.